 Prometheus is overexposed in this image.
 Bright specks in the image are background stars.

 This view looks toward the northern, unilluminated side of the rings from about 28 degrees above the ringplane.

-The image was taken in visible light with the Cassini spacecraft narrow-angle camera on 30 July 2009.
-The view was acquired at a distance of approximately 1.8 million km (1.1 million miles) from Saturn and at a sun-Saturn-spacecraft, or phase, angle of 97 degrees.
-Image scale is 10 km (6 miles) per pixel.
+The image was taken in visible light with the Cassini spacecraft narrow-angle camera on July 30, 2009.
+The view was acquired at a distance of approximately 1.8 million kilometers (1.1 million miles) from Saturn and at a Sun-Saturn-spacecraft, or phase, angle of 97 degrees.
+Image scale is 10 kilometers (6 miles) per pixel.

 The Cassini-Huygens mission is a cooperative project of NASA, the European Space Agency and the Italian Space Agency.
 The Jet Propulsion Laboratory, a division of the California Institute of Technology in Pasadena, manages the mission for NASA's Science Mission Directorate, Washington, D.C.
 The Cassini orbiter and its two onboard cameras were designed, developed and assembled at JPL.
 The imaging operations center is based at the Space Science Institute in Boulder, Colo.